scripting/instantOutlines/README.md

 ### Discussion

-Please use the issues section of this repo.
+Please use the <a href="/issues">issues section</a> of this repo.
 Be friendly and let's have fun. :-)